cboudria/lyften.com/source/projects/mediasort/_doc/image-processing.md

 ]
 ````

 For more customized image processing you may also pass a [callable](http://php.net/manual/en/language.types.callable.php) type as the value for a given style definition.
-MeidaSort will automatically inject in the uploaded file object instance as well as the Imagine\Image\ImagineInterface object instance for you to work with.
+MediaSort will automatically inject in the uploaded file object instance as well as the Imagine\Image\ImagineInterface object instance for you to work with.
 When you're done with your processing, simply return an instance of Imagine\Image\ImageInterface from the callable.
 Using a callable for a style definition provides an incredibly amount of flexibilty when it comes to image processing.
 As an example of this, let's create a watermarked image using a closure (we'll do a smidge of image processing with Imagine):

  ````php
  'styles' => [